Edmund Burke: Legacy

 On the one hand [Burke] is revealed as a foremost apostle of Liberty, on the other as the redoubtable champion of Authority.
 But a charge of political inconsistency applied to this life appears a mean and petty thing.
 History easily discerns the reasons and forces which actuated him, and the immense changes in the problems he was facing which evoked from the same profound mind and sincere spirit these entirely contrary manifestations.
 His soul revolted against tyranny, whether it appeared in the aspect of a domineering Monarch and a corrupt Court and Parliamentary system, or whether, mouthing the watch-words of a non-existent liberty, it towered up against him in the dictation of a brutal mob and wicked sect.
 No one can read the Burke of Liberty and the Burke of Authority without feeling that here was the same man pursuing the same ends, seeking the same ideals of society and Government, and defending them from assaults, now from one extreme, now from the other.

-The historian Piers Brendon asserts that Burke laid the moral foundations for the British Empire, epitomised in the trial of Warren Hastings, that was ultimately to be its undoing.
+The historian Piers Brendon asserts that Burke laid the moral foundation for the British Empire, epitomised in the trial of Warren Hastings, that was ultimately to be its undoing.
 When Burke stated that "[t]he British Empire must be governed on a plan of freedom, for it will be governed by no other", this was "an ideological bacillus that would prove fatal.
 This was Edmund Burke's paternalistic doctrine that colonial government was a trust.
 It was to be so exercised for the benefit of subject people that they would eventually attain their birthright—freedom".
 As a consequence of these opinions, Burke objected to the opium trade which he called a "smuggling adventure" and condemned "the great Disgrace of the British character in India".
 According to political scientist Jennifer Pitts, Burke "was arguably the first political thinker to undertake a comprehensive critique of British imperial practice in the name of justice for those who suffered from its moral and political exclusions."
+The extent of Burke's critique of imperial practices has been challenged by other political scientists and literary theorists who highlight Burke's strong support of British imperial practices in the New World.

 A Royal Society of Arts blue plaque commemorates Burke at 37 Gerrard Street now in London's Chinatown.

 Statues of Burke are in Bristol, England, Trinity College Dublin and Washington, D.C.
 Burke is also the namesake of a private college preparatory school in Washington, Edmund Burke School.

 Burke Avenue, in The Bronx, New York, is named for him.